 But trees grow leaves, Irish Insects need Native Irish Trees as their digestive systems have evolved to eat particular species, if there are small insects there will be big inserts, if the caterpillar can eat the leaf, the bird can eat the caterpillar and feed its chicks, so they will nest, the smaller bird can sustain the hawk.

 The deer will seek out undergrowth, foraging and stomping acorns into the ground, if there is light the oak will grow, and the roots will intertwine between other trees, making a strong storm-tolerant root system.
 Fallen leaves will create damp habitat to slow heavy rain and purify the water and protect the soil, fungi will help decompose the fallen leaves to feed the soil.

 Small undergrowth plants will flourish in the shade of bigger trees, and in time, what was a grass field, will become a perfect home for thousands of creatures as the trees grow they will continue to help the absorption of Carbon, and together trees will work at protecting each other from storms and disease.

 Grass doesn’t feed an ecosystem, it is hardly eaten by any insects and aggressively competes against trees stealing all root resources and water that a young tree needs.

 So when you plant one tree very little will happen, but this is the key… when everybody decides to plant one tree, a woodland will be created that will naturally create an abundance of life.

 So, Plant that tree.

 We have 750 acres to Rewild at Dunsany, it needs trees, and it will take time, but it will be protected, as it has been for the last 950 years.

-You can be part of Europe’s largest private rewilding project and that is a legacy to the Earth.
+You can be part of Ireland’s largest private rewilding project and which is a legacy to the Earth.